Southern Purple Azure

 ARHOPALINI, THECLINAE, LYCAENIDAE, PAPILIONOIDEA

 and is shepherded to its food by the ants.
-This is extensively illustrated in the BBC video "Metropolis" in the series "Alien Empire".
-It feeds on the foliage of various Mistletoes (LORANTHACEAE) including :
+This was extensively illustrated in the BBC video "Metropolis" in the series "Alien Empire".
+The caterpillar feeds on the foliage of various Mistletoes (LORANTHACEAE) including species in the genera:

 The pupa is dark brown and formed in the ants nest.
 Its length is about 2.5 cms.

 The male adult is metallic purple in colour.
 The female is black with metallic azure toward the hinge, and a cream patch near the tip of each forewing.

 The undersides of the forewings are dark brown, with a series of white bars along the costa.
 The hindwings underneath have a complex fawn pattern.
 The females have additionally a white patch under each forewing.
 The butterflies have a wingspan of about 5 cms.